 - Carry out research in basic and clinical aspects of movement disorders.

 In addition to neurologists, the Comprehensive Movement Disorders Clinical includes participation by faculty and staff from the Departments of Physical Medicine and Rehabilitation, Otolaryngology, Psychiatry and Neurological Surgery.

 - Restless Legs

 Movement Disorders faculty provide bedside and didactic teaching to medical students, residents and fellows.
-There is a regular lecture series for residents, and the Movement Disorders lecture series for first-year medical students has been revised and updated.
-Interesting cases (including live patient presentations), as well as select topics are presented at the monthly Movement Disorders Grand Rounds series.
+In addition to regular lecture series for first-year medical students and residents, special cases (including live-patient presentations) and select topics are presented at monthly movement disorders grand rounds series.